Do you want to learn how to get backlinks? Here are 21 ways to get links. It takes hard work and persistence.

 Spending a few hundred dollars upfront here will not only open doors to other bloggers but get you several dozen really good links.

 A final important note is that you should create images around common points in your niche.

 For example, if you were in the content marketing niche, you could create custom images for things that are often mentioned such as:

 And so on…

 Option #2 – create a free tool: If you’re interested in getting a ton of traffic yourself, on top of links, you can create something for your community of users rather than just bloggers.
 And that something is a tool.

 Tools can be a great way to grow your site and earn backlinks at the same time.

-For example, the keyword research tool Keywordtool.io has been linked to by over 3,880 unique domains.
+For example, the keyword research tool Keywordtool.io has been linked to by thousands of unique domains.
 Honestly, that’s a relatively simple tool to build or get built.

 After a bit of time, you can get links (good ones) that work out to under $1 per link, which is amazing.
 Add all the traffic that you can also get on top of that, and you can see why tools can be a great thing to make.

 The big drawback is that it will take some time to build the tool in the first place, especially if you can’t code it yourself.